Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 If you set a default converter you can still apply another converter on a specific field via annotation.
 The converter specified in the annotation will be used instead of the default converter.

 **Please note that the MyDateConverter shown above is not thread safe** because `SimpleDateFormat` is not thread safe.
-TikXml already provides some `TypeConverter` like `DateRfc3339TypeConverter` for parsing dates (thread safe).
+TikXml already provides some `TypeConverter` like `DateRfc3339TypeConverter` (additional dependency) for parsing dates (thread safe).

-Many times we have to encode and decode html/xml characters like `<` with `&lt;` or `"` with `&quot;` etc. Wouldn't it be nice to be able to register `TypeConverters` for primitives as well?
+Many times we have to encode and decode html/xml characters like `<` with `&lt;` or `"` with `&quot;` etc. Wouldn't it be nice to be able to register `TypeConverters` for primitives application wide as well?
 With TikXml you can do that:

 ```java